laurenharris/ADA-Resume/README.md

 # Resume-For-ADA
-My resume for Ada, written in Markdown.
+My resume for ADA, written in Markdown.